-Welcome to this website about my 2,600 mile charity walk round the edge of England over the winter of 2011-12.
-The walk was part of a campaign to reduce the stigma associated with mental illness through:
+Welcome to this website about my 800 mile charity walk round the coast of Wales, which is due to start at the end of September 2013.
+The walk is a follow-up to my 2,600 mile walk round the edge of England over the winter of 2011-12, which raised nearly £14,000 for mental health charities.
+Both walks are part of the campaign being run by all mental health charities to reduce the stigma associated with mental illness, in this case through:

 - Talking about mental health in public.